Dipeshpal/Jarvis_AI/JarvisAI/README.md

 ### **Let's make it big.**

 **What's new?-**
+ 1. **24 Oct, 2021-**

+	New features added, features number 27, 28 and 29.

- 1. **17 Oct, 2021-**
+ 2. **17 Oct, 2021-**
 		- Bug Fixes
 		- Docs Update

- 2. **19 Sep, 2021-**
+ 3. **19 Sep, 2021-**

-	   Chatbot feature is added.
-Two methods are newly added (26, 27 check 'Usage and Features').
+	   Chatbot features added.
+Two new methods added (25, 26 check 'Usage and Features').
-	   It used Transformers based AI models to reponse users general queries.
+	   It used Transformers based AI models to response users general queries.

-	   Below answers depends on the type of chatbot you have choosen and type of accuracy you have choosen.
+	   Below answers depends on the type of chatbot you choose and type of accuracy you have choosen.

    - Example (chatbot_small) [Directly answered from chatbot model's knowledge base]-

          user >> How are you?
 	 	AI >> I am good, how are you?

-- Eaxmple (chatbot_large) [Fetched data from internet and answered it after analyzing the gathered data]-
+ - Example (chatbot_large) [Fetched data from internet and answered it after analyzing the gathered data]-

 		user >> Who is president of India?
 		AI >> Ram Nath Kovind

- - Eaxmple (chatbot_large) [Fetched some of the URL from Internet]-
+ - Example (chatbot_large) [Fetched some of the URL from Internet]-

 	     user >> who is the captain of team India?
 	     AI >> URL1, URL2, URL3

-3. **Before 19 Sep, 2021-**
+4. **Before 19 Sep, 2021-**

    Features 1-25 added.
 Check 'Usage and Features'